-Congratulations!
-Your child has decided to take advantage of a wonderful opportunity to save them both time and money as well as distinguish themselves academically.
-During your time as a Running Start parent, feel free to reach out to the Running Start staff with any of your needs, comments, questions and concerns.
+If your child is considering taking advantage of a wonderful opportunity to save them time, effort and money as well as distinguish themselves academically, please feel free to reach out to the Running Start staff with any of your needs, comments, questions and concerns.

 Attend an information session

 If you are interested in learning more about this opportunity, please attend one of the upcoming one-hour information sessions.
 No RSVP necessary and parking is free on campus.
 See Events for upcoming sessions.